 -

-The average person spends about $6.11 (MAD61) on alcoholic beverages in Ait Ben Haddou per day.
+The average person spends about $6.11 (MAD61) on nightlife and alcoholic beverages in Ait Ben Haddou per day.
 The more you spend on alcohol, the more fun you might be having despite your higher budget.

 -